San Francisco 49ers vs. Cincinnati Bengals NFL Week 14 Odds, Plays and Insights for December 12, 2021

 Bengals stats and trends

-- In Cincinnati's 12 games this season, it has six wins against the spread.

-- The Bengals have been underdogs by 1.5 points or more five times this season and are 3-2 ATS in those games.
+- The Bengals have been underdogs by 1.5 points or more five times this season and are 3-2 ATS in those matchups.

-- Cincinnati's games this season have hit the over six times in 12 opportunities (50%).
+- Cincinnati has eclipsed the over/under in 50% of its opportunities this season (six times in 12 games with a set point total).

-- In games that Cincinnati piles up more than 319.4 yards, the team is 4-4 against the spread and 5-3 overall.
+- Cincinnati is 4-4 against the spread and 5-3 overall when the team amasses more than 319.4 yards.

-- This season the Bengals have turned the ball over 19 times, five more than the 49ers' takeaways (14).

 Home and road insights

-- Cincinnati has covered the spread twice at home, and is 3-3 overall there, this season.
+- Cincinnati has two wins against the spread, and is 3-3 overall, at home this year.

-- Cincinnati has hit the over in four of six games at home this year.
+- Cincinnati has hit the over in four of six home games this year.

-- San Francisco is 3-3 against the spread, and 4-2 overall, in away games.
+- In away games, San Francisco is 4-2 overall and 3-3 against the spread.

-- In three of six away games this season, San Francisco has hit the over.
+- San Francisco has gone over the total in three of six away games this season.

 Powered by Data Skrive.